espocrm/documentation/docs/user-guide/sales-orders.md

 ## Generating Invoices from Sales Order

-You are able to create Invoices from existing Sales Order record.
+You are able to create Invoices from the existing Sales Order record.

 Method 1.
 Create a new invoice, on the form specify a needed sales order.
 Data will be copied from the sales order to the created invoice.